Which is the first National Park in India? Jim Corbett?

 While touring the forest for animals, visit the nearby tourist spots to learn more about the place and its culture.

-1. Garjiya Temple Ramnagar Uttarakhand
+1. Garjiya Temple, Ramnagar, Uttarakhand

 2. Corbett Falls Nainital